-Traveller was produced from Jim’s Nicholl entry script.
+Traveller was produced from Jim’s Nicholl Fellowship-winning script.

 JASON MICALLEF – 2008 FELLOW

-Butter was produced from Jason’s Nicholl entry script; the film premiered at the Telluride and Toronto Film Festivals.
-Jason was an executive producer on Elvis & Nixon.
+Butter was produced from Jason’s Nicholl Fellowship-winning script.
+The film premiered at the 2011 Telluride and 2011 Toronto Film Festivals.
+Jason served as an executive producer on Elvis & Nixon.
 He also wrote and directed the short Marcel, Marcel.

 TERRI EDDA MILLER – 1992 FELLOW

 Terri was a writer and executive producer of the ABC-TV series Castle.
 She also wrote and directed the short films Dysenchanted, My Femme Lady, and Truly.
 She is the co-creator and an executive producer on the ABC series Take Two with Nicholl Fellow Andrew Marlowe.

 KAREN MONCRIEFF – 1998 FELLOW

-Karen directed Blue Car from her Nicholl entry script.
-She also wrote and directed The Dead Girl and The Trials of Cate McCall.
-Karen directed Lifetime’s Petals on the Wind and episodes of the TV series Six Feet Under and Touching Evil, and The Keeping Hours, which was written by Nicholl fellow Rebecca Sonnenshine and won the Audience Award at the 2017 LA Film Festival.
+Karen directed Blue Car from her Nicholl Fellowship-winning script.
+She wrote and directed The Dead Girl and The Trials of Cate McCall.
+She also directed Lifetime’s Petals on the Wind, episodes of the TV series Six Feet Under and Touching Evil, and The Keeping Hours, which was written by Nicholl Fellow Rebecca Sonnenshine and won the Audience Award at the 2017 LA Film Festival.
 Most recently, Karen directed an episode of BET’s The Quad.